pwwang/Bioinformatics-cheatsheet/README.md

 ## General Elements
 ### DNA/Gene/Genome
 #### Related Terms
-- **DNA**: Deoxyribonucleic acid is a molecule that carries the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms and many viruses. [@Wiki](https://en.wikipedia.org/wiki/DNA), [@NIH]
+- **DNA**: Deoxyribonucleic acid is a molecule that carries the genetic instructions used in the growth, development, functioning and reproduction of all known living organisms and many viruses. [@Wiki](https://en.wikipedia.org/wiki/DNA), [@NIH](https://ghr.nlm.nih.gov/primer/basics/dna)
 - **Gene**: A gene is a locus (or region) of DNA which is made up of nucleotides and is the molecular unit of heredity. [@Wiki](https://en.wikipedia.org/wiki/Gene), [@NIH](https://ghr.nlm.nih.gov/primer/basics/gene)
 - **Promoter**: In genetics, a promoter is a region of DNA that initiates transcription of a particular gene.
 Promoters are located near the transcription start sites of genes, on the same strand and upstream on the DNA (towards the 5' region of the sense strand). [@Wiki](https://en.wikipedia.org/wiki/Promoter_(genetics))
 - **TSS - Transcription Start Side**: The transcription start site is the location where transcription starts at the 5'-end of a gene sequence. [@Wiki](https://en.wikiversity.org/wiki/Gene_transcriptions/Start_sites)
 - **Expression (Gene expression)**: Gene expression is the process by which information from a gene is used in the synthesis of a functional gene product.
-These products are often proteins, but in non-protein coding genes such as transfer RNA (tRNA) or small nuclear RNA (snRNA) genes, the product is a functional RNA. [@Wiki](https://en.wikipedia.org/wiki/Gene_expression), [@Scitable](http://www.nature.com/scitable/topicpage/gene-expression-14121669)(https://en.wikipedia.org/wiki/Biological_pathway), [@NIH](https://www.genome.gov/27530687/biological-pathways-fact-sheet/)
+These products are often proteins, but in non-protein coding genes such as transfer RNA (tRNA) or small nuclear RNA (snRNA) genes, the product is a functional RNA. [@Wiki](https://en.wikipedia.org/wiki/Gene_expression), [@Scitable](http://www.nature.com/scitable/topicpage/gene-expression-14121669)

 #### Genome Databases
 - **[Ensembl genome browser](www.ensembl.org/)**: Ensembl is a joint project between EMBL - EBI and the Sanger Institute to develop a software system which produces and maintains automatic annotation on selected eukaryotic genomes.